 a determination that a bidder is not responsible to a determination that the bidder is responsible; or

-a determination that a response is not responsive to a determination that the response is responsive.
+a determination that a quote, bid, or proposal is not responsive to a determination that the quote, bid, or proposal is responsive.

-This Subsection (e) applies if a request for best and final offers is issued because all proposed costs exceed the acquiring entity’s available funding.
+This Subsection (e) applies if a request for best and final offers is issued because all quotes, bids, or proposals exceed the acquiring entity’s available funding.

 The acquiring entity may, in the request for best and final offers:

-specify the scope of work reductions the acquiring entity is making in order to generate responses that are within the available funding; or
+specify the scope of work reductions the acquiring entity is making in order to generate quotes, bids, or proposals that are within the available funding; or

 invite bidders submitting best and final offers to specify the scope of work reductions being made so that the reduced proposed cost is within the available funding.